Updated: April 16, 2026

 Keep in mind that in Canada it is illegal to pay for a job offer, an LMIA, or any type of recruitment fees.
 If anyone asks you for money in exchange for a job offer, this is fraud.
 You risk losing your money and could even be banned from entering Canada for engaging in illegal activity.
 Remember: if something sounds too good to be true, it usually isn’t true.

-Yes, this was once possible under the Owner-Operator LMIA program, but that program was cancelled in April 2021.
-Today, self-employed foreign nationals are subject to the same business legitimacy requirements as any Canadian employer.
+This was once possible under the Owner-Operator LMIA program, but that program was rescinded in 2023.
+Today, self-employed foreign nationals who want to operate a business in Canada typically apply through the C11 entrepreneur work permit or a Provincial Nominee Program entrepreneur stream.
+They are subject to the same business legitimacy requirements as any Canadian employer.
 This means you must generally demonstrate that your Canadian business has a physical office, active operations with employees and customers, and has been operating in Canada for at least one year before applying.

 Work permits that require LMIA are usually issued for 1-2 years.
 The length of the work permit will largely depend on the work permit type, the job characteristics, and the employment location.
 The Canadian government can issue work permits that are either longer in duration or shorter, depending on one’s case.